8 plants to prune in November for healthy trees, shrubs, and perennials

 Not everything is suitable for pruning in fall, though.
 Some fruit trees and evergreen trees need to be cut at different times or you risk subjecting them to damage or disease.
 It is best to always do research when planning fall gardening jobs, just to make sure specific plants are suitable for fall pruning.

 I worked in large and varied gardens during my years as a professional gardener in the UK.
 This gave me a wide experience of pruning trees, shrubs, and perennials throughout fall and into winter.
-There can be various different reasons to prune in November and here we take a look at a range of plants that could do with your attention this month.
+There can be various reasons to prune in November and here we take a look at a range of plants that could do with your attention this month.

 Quick tips for November pruning

+Pruning needs to be high on your fall gardening checklist.
+It can tidy your garden space, keep plants healthy, and also guarantee you a good crop when it comes to edible trees and bushes.
 Pruning needs to be done with sharp and clean garden tools to help make the job easier and also protect the health of your plants.
-Using dirty or blunt tools is a common pruning mistake, along with the likes of pruning at the wrong time and cutting too much out, that has the potential to cause long-term damage.
+Using dirty or blunt tools is a common pruning mistake, along with the likes of pruning at the wrong time and cutting too much out, which has the potential to cause long-term damage.

 1. Fruit trees